benjavalero/replacer/technical-design.md

 # Technical Design

-The purpose of this project is to provide a web tool in order to find and fix common orthography and style issues in Wikipedia pages.

 The project started to work with Spanish Wikipedia, but it has been extended to work with other languages as Galician, and it is meant to work with other Wikimedia projects.

 ## Architecture